Campaign of the Month: June 2014

 A traditional olive-drab Star League paint scheme with little ornamentation, is the standard color for its Mechs and vehicles.
 Gold highlights often mark “original” founding members of the unit, or their designated “heirs”, and such pilots also have a much freer hand at painting their Mechs with distinguishing features.
 Silver highlights mark experienced “veteran” pilots.
 Black is the color used to highlight Cerberus Command units, such as the MPs and its defensive infantry and armor.
 Red is used to identify “combat” members of the Dead Man’s Hand, and Fold Fiends groups, as well as the numerous independent infantry battalions and associated formations.
 Blue is reserved for the support and technical crews of the Dingo Pack and other associated units, such as its medical and intelligence branches.
 It has been suggested Green or Orange be the highlight color to identify trainee and recruit members of the line units, in addition to its “militia” forces, but this has never been applied.

-Star League Formal Uniform; In Dingoes’ Service, The Cameron Star is covered by an Iron Dingoes “panting dog” Sigil
+Star League Formal Uniform; Note the Iron Dingoes “panting dog” Sigil

 Major Erika Hartmann “Glamour” had taken a back-seat to regular command for many years, serving in her position as the unit’s S-2 (Intel and AeroSpace) Officer, until the unit shuffled its command structure with Paladin’s retirement.
 “Glamour” pilots her long-term dream Mech, a PHX-HK2 Phoenix Hawk LAM, and acts as a roving agent in battles to provide support where she can.
 She is unable to concentrate on her position as the unit’s S-2 lately, and has discussed retiring to better fulfill that role in the unit’s organization.
 Obsessed with beauty rags and the driving force behind acquiring a full-time beautician in the unit, “Glamour” has proven a capable MechWarrior, though her style is hard on Mechs and she has a reputation for keeping things “hot in the cockpit”.
 Rumors have it, she originally gained her position from being hot in Paladin’s cockpit, too.